Policies and Resources

 Policies listed in the Penn Book include, among other policies:

+The University of Pennsylvania is accredited by the Middle States Commission on Higher Education.
 Information on accreditation and state authorization is available on the website for the Office of the Provost.

 The University of Pennsylvania provides reasonable accommodations to students with disabilities who have self-identified and been approved by the office of Student Disability Services.
 Please contact the TA as soon as possible in order to discuss your accommodations and your needs.
 If you would like to request accommodations or ask questions, make an appointment by contacting the office of Student Disability Services at 215-573-9235 or firstname.lastname@example.org.
 The office of Student Disability Services is located in the Weingarten Learning Resources Center at Stouffer Commons, 3702 Spruce Street, Suite 300.
 All services are confidential.